 -Howard Beale (Network)

-Rage has gotten a bad reputation and truth be told it has had a detrimental and obscenely insidious affect on our ability to take action against injustice.
-This is also a very gendered topic since male rage and anger is oft accepted or at least overlooked even when coupled with violence.
+Rage has gotten a bad reputation and truth be told it has had a detrimental and obscenely insidious effect on our ability to take action against injustice.
+This is also a very gendered topic since male rage and anger are oft accepted or at least overlooked even when coupled with violence.
 For women and those who identify as such that is NOT the norm.
 Women are vilified for their rage.
-Seen as unreasonable, unladylike (whatever the hell that means), hysterical and out of control.
-So when we think of our lives as advocates and the frequency at which we endure workplace toxicity and abuse, it reminds us how life in an abusive environment can render us anger challenged….sometimes loathe to or literally unable to get mad at things that we really should be mad as hell about.
+Seen as unreasonable, unladylike (whatever the hell that means), hysterical, and out of control.
+So when we think of our lives as advocates and the frequency at which we endure workplace toxicity and abuse, it reminds us how life in an abusive environment can render us anger-challenged….sometimes loathe to or unable to get mad at things that we really should be mad as hell about.

 Anger is such an important topic that three incredibly talented and smart women recently wrote entire books about it.
 Brittney Cooper wrote Eloquent Rage: A Black Feminist Discovers Her Super Power; Rebecca Traister wrote Good and Mad: The Revolutionary Power of Women’s Anger; and Soraya Chomaly wrote Rage Becomes Her: The Power of Women’s Anger.
 I read them all like one drinks iced water on a hot day.
 It spoke to my soul.
 I recommended these books and I spoke of anger in the support group I facilitated.
 Still, people looked at me like I was a bit off.
 They seemed afraid of my love for anger and my newfound joy at being justified in my anger.
 The connection between action and anger was so obvious I don’t know why I never made it before except that I had fallen victim to the age-old narrative that anger was not a good look on me because I was female.